Our courses are designed to offer students the best preparation for their future success.

 This couse is designed for those with a high ability and great enthusiasm for Mathematics looking to study this at degree level.

-This course is deisgned for students with a keen interest and strong ability in both Physics and Chemistry
+This course is designed for students with a keen interest in Chemistry

 For students who are really interested in further study in the field of Psychology or related subjects